Lobby Day Office Visits

 Greet the receptionist, identify yourself, and state the reason for your visit.

-If you have made an appointment, the receptionist will inform the legislative liaison that you have arrived for your meeting.
+If you’ve made an appointment, the receptionist will inform the legislative aide of your arrival.

-Again, remember that the visit is an opportunity to build a relationship with the legislator’s staff.
-Even if the legislator does not vote the way you wish on this legislation, a positive relationship can be beneficial when you when you deal with other issues in the future.
+Always be courteous.
+It’s a great opportunity to build a relationship with the legislator’s staff even if the legislator does not vote your way.
+A positive relationship can be beneficial when you visit the legislative offices about future issues.